This is a gear review about the best trail runners for thru-hiking in 2023.

 > Not as good as the Speedcross in muddy terrain

-The Salomon Sense Ride 5 are more comfortable than the Speedcross but not as comfortable as the Hoka or Altra models.
+The Salomon Sense Ride 5 is more comfortable than the Speedcross but not as comfortable as the Hoka or Altra models.
 Having said that, I don’t think you can find too many people who wouldn’t like these shoes.

-The Salomon Sense Ride 5 offers good traction and for most situations, these will be a better option to groomed trails and those hiking or running in areas that do not need technical traction for mud or soft terrain.
+The Salomon Sense Ride 5 offers good traction and for most situations, these will be a better option for groomed trails and those hiking or running in areas that do not need technical traction for mud or soft terrain.

 Overall, the Salomon Sense Ride 5 is the trail runner you choose when you don’t know which one to choose.
 Love Salomon but don’t want the aggressive lugs on the sole of the Speedcross?
 Then these are for you.